 1. Support Class A the most energy-efficient class

 Taking into consideration the application needs, the LoRaWAN® Alliance defines three classes available for different power usage strategies, which are Class A, Class B, and Class C.

 Figure 1 summarizes the LoRaWAN® class characteristics.
 Supporting Class A, sensors can initiate an uplink transmission based on their own needs.
 This class allows bi-directional communication, each uplink transmission is followed by two short downlink messages.
 Class A has the lowest power consumption.
 And Ursalink UC11-T1 temperature sensor, Ursalink EM500 environmental sensors and AM100 series ambient monitoring sensors can support this most energy-efficient Class A by running off a small battery usage.

 In LoRa network, most LoRa sensor and sensor node devices should have a LoRa radio chip and a separate microcontroller unit (MCU) that both use power.
 When designing the hardware, Ursalink selects the most qualified components from the MCU supplier like STMicroelectronics and embedded sensor from MeterGroup, which minimize the power consumption.

 3. Achieve harmonious coordination between hardware and software

-To save power, the communication module and the micro-controller unit in a sensor device must be in sleep state as long as possible when they are not active to collect data.
+To save power, the communication module and the micro-controller unit in a sensor device must be in the sleep state as long as possible when they are not active to collect data.
 With the help of professional equipment, we can easily optimize the efficiency of each component and interfaces to use the minimum power to achieve their duty on sleep mode and active mode.

-For example, in sleep mode, the standby current of AM100 sensor is at least 15% lower than the similar products according to our testing in the same environment.
+For example, in sleep mode, the standby current of the AM100 sensor is at least 15% lower than the similar products according to our testing in the same environment.